raghavsaboo/docs.raghavsaboo.com/docs/Technical/Algorithms and Data Structures/Algorithms/Dynamic Programming/Pattern: Grids.md

 # Pattern: Grids
 This dynamic programming pattern is used to solve problems where you have a grid structure, and you need to find an optimal solution by considering subgrids within the original grid.
+The cached table will have the same dimensions as the grid.

 ## Memoization (Top-Down) Approach
 Define the state: